There's nothing like a warm, cozy cup of coffee in the morning, especially when it's infused with the rich, caramel-like sweetness of brown sugar.

 How do you store this creamer?

-Store your creamer in a glass jar, bottle, or airtight container to keep it fresh and prevent it from absorbing other fridge odors.
-A mason jar or a bottle with a pour spout works great for easy use.
+Store your creamer in a glass jar, bottle, or airtight container to keep it fresh and prevent it from absorbing other odors in the fridge.

 Always store the creamer in the refrigerator.
 Since it contains dairy, it should be kept cold at all times.